Dae Jo-yeong (TV series): Middle

-The war between Tang and Goguryeo took place in 661 - 662.
+The war between Tang and Goguryeo took place in 661 – 662.
 Dae Jo-yeong eventually goes to find his father at Goryeo Fortress.
 Dae Jo-yeong doesn't tell Dae Jung-sang at first, but in the end, they reconcile and return to Goguryeo.
 On the way, they meet Mimosa, a Baekje citizen.
-In that time, Dae Jo-yeong runs into the Khitans and meets Chulin (Chorin in Korean) and he love chulin, a Khitan princess, and Li Kaigu (Li Haego in Korean), a Khitan general.
+In that time, Dae Jo-yeong runs into the Khitans and meets Chulin (Chorin in Korean), a Khitan princess, and Li Kaigu (Li Haego in Korean), a Khitan general.
 Li Kaigu soon becomes Dae Joyeong's greatest rival.
 Li Kaigu has feelings for Chulin, who falls in love with Dae Joyeong.
 Dae Jo-yeong gave a hand in the victory of Goguryeo in 662.

 Goguryeo falls in 668 with the deaths of Yeon Gaesomun and Yang Manchun in 666.
 Dae Jo-yeong does everything in his effort to save Goguryeo, but Bu Kiwon, Sa Bugu and other Goguryeo ministers, with the Tang and Khitan armies, are able to destroy it.
 Dae Jo-yeong, with his subordinates Geol Sabiwu and Heuk Sudol, set off to rescue the refugees and, with some surviving Goguryeo officials, makes a second Goguryeo from 669 to 674.
 Dae Jo-yeong gets Chulin pregnant in 674, but only Chulin knows.
 Dae Jo-yeong is nearly killed by Li Kaigu, Geolsa Biu is captured by Tang, and the second Goguryeo is destroyed after a Silla-aided coup d'état in 674.
 Li Kaigu takes in Dae Jo-yeong's son as his own.
 Only Chulin, Geolsa Biu, and Li Kaigu know that Chulin's son, named Geom, is Dae Jo-yeong's son.

 Dae Jo-yeong plans to make the second Goguryeo.
 He tries many things, buying help Mimosa and his subordinate Geumlan, and building a new organization, Dong Myeong Cheon Ki Gae Tse (in 677) that is brought to kill the enemies that brought Goguryeo down.
 They are aided by the former Goguryeo king, Bojang.
 Sa Bugu was killed in 678, Shin Sung was killed in 679 and Bu Kiwon was killed in 680.
 However, this organization is felled by Li Kaigu and Xue Rengui in 681.
 Even as this organization falls, Dae Joyeong and his followers refuse to give up restoring Gorguryeo.